boldandbrad/bgg-ranks/README.md

 - Additional script for aggregating output files into metrics
 - Multi-thread requests to api for extremely long id lists?
+- Optional csv output for copy/import into spreadsheets

 ## License